Beretta Xtrema 2

-The Beretta A391-Xtrema2 is a semi-automatic shotgun developed and produced by Italian firearm manufacturer Beretta.
+The Beretta A391 Xtrema2 is a semi-automatic shotgun developed and produced by Italian firearm manufacturer Beretta.
 It is used by hunters and target shooters, mainly in the United States.
 The shotgun is commonly referred to simply as the Xtrema2.
 The shotgun is found in several variants, depending on barrel length, barrel type, and factory-installed camouflage exterior.

 Overview

-The Xtrema was released in mid-2004, to answer the call from hunters and target shooters for a complete do-all shotgun.
+The Xtrema2 was released in mid-2004, to answer the call from hunters and target shooters for a complete do-all shotgun.
 Beretta's goal was to produce a shotgun that could reliably fire 2¾” loaded with light target loads all the way through the 3½” super magnum round without any modification or settings to be dealt with.
-They decided to take the AL391-Xtrema, and update it to fit their needs.
+They decided to take the earlier A391 Xtrema 3.5 and update it to fit their needs.
 They also wanted to add as many recoil reduction features as possible to the shotgun to increase follow-up shot accuracy while target shooting and hunting.